-According to the U.S. Department of Veterans Affairs statistics, 16 million Americans served in World War II, and only 558,000 are alive in 2017.
+According to the U.S. Department of Veterans Affairs statistics, 16 million Americans served in World War II, and less than 558,000 were alive in 2017.
 Korean War Veterans are aging into their 80's and as the "Baby Boomers" of the cold war and the Vietnam War era age up, they are expected to significantly impact senior and end-of-life care.

-Age is not the driving factor for hosting Our Heroes' Tree-it's their service, their sacrifice, their life stories.
+Veterans' ages are not the driving factor for hosting Our Heroes' Tree-it's their service, their sacrifice, their life stories.
 And their legacy to our nation.